ABOUT GLOBE MEDIA

 OUR STUDENT AND FACULTY STATION MANAGERS

 Since the station’s inception, 63 Goshen College students have held the top leadership post.
-Only five students, Bill Davidson, Larry Heatwole, Molly Murphy, Matt Smith, and Danielle Kerschhackle led more than one term.
+Only six students, Bill Davidson, Larry Heatwole, Molly Murphy, Matt Smith, Danielle Kerschhackle, and Amelia Turnbull led more than one term.
 Three others, Jon Kennel, Bill Frisbie and Jason Samuel returned as Faculty general managers.

 From 1959-1970, Program Director was the highest-ranking student position.
 From 1970-onwards, Student Manager was highest-ranking student position.
 The following list is compiled by academic year and comes from the Globe archives.